psychemedia/island-storynotes/st_helens.md

 http://www.wightfarmholidays.co.uk/iow/smuggling-and-piracy-on-the-isle-of-wight/
 Operation Eyeful
-Historic - the Bishop of Winchester ordered Island priests to deliver a sermon at least three times a year against such murders, but King Edward1’s Shipwreck Act of 1275, which gave the ship owners a year and a day to claim their cargoes – on condition that 'one living thing’ survived the wreck
+Historic - the Bishop of Winchester ordered Island priests to deliver a sermon at least three times a year against such murders, but King Edward1's Shipwreck Act of 1275, which gave the ship owners a year and a day to claim their cargoes – on condition that 'one living thing' survived the wreck
 WHeelers of Wheelers bay

 Maps http://vectisarchaeology.org.uk/pdfs/antiqe_maps_iow.pdf By 1724 [H Moll geographer] map, St Helens butts out to Bembridge, 1805 still water there, and 1837, and 1841, closed off by 1882